 - Notable for having too much dakka.
 For an army that had a lot more trouble sourcing ammunition than weapons, a cyclic rate of fire of 900 rounds per minute was very wasteful.

 - PPS-43 - The forgotten half-brother of the PPSh-41.
 Created in response to a requirement for a shorter and lighter submachine gun, the PPS-43 turned out to be even easier to make: it cost half the amount of steel required to make a PPSh-41 and could be assembled in two thirds the time with even less skilled labour involved.
 Due to its use of a folding stock and pistol grip as well as its lower cyclic rate of fire, it was also much easier to handle as well.
 For reasons that have partly to do with the fact that most of them were built at Leningrad (which was under siege by the Germans for over three years), the PPS-43 was not as widely used as its more famous counterpart.
+Another factor was that while the PPS-43 was cheaper and faster to manufacture than the PPSh-41, the factories that were already making the PPSh continued to do so since switching to the PPS would require temporarily shutting them down.
 Still, very few guns manage to come close to the PPS-43's level of simplicity, and over 2 million were made by the Russians alone.
 They were used extensively by the Vietnamese.